gitkailash/AWS-WordPress-Deployment-Cost-Effective-Web-Infrastructure/README.md

 Instead, we're opting for a more *budget-friendly* approach by using Security Groups to restrict traffic.
 Only our trusty ALB is allowed to communicate with the EC2 instances.
 So, even without a NAT Gateway, your instances are safe and sound, shielded by the mighty Security Group that allows traffic *only* from the ALB.
 It’s almost like having a guard dog that only listens to one person—cost-effective and secure for practice!

 ---

+### Don’t Forget to Delete Everything After Testing
+Oh, and let’s not forget the golden rule of cloud cost management—make sure to delete all your AWS resources after testing.
+Unless, of course, you enjoy seeing unexpected charges on your bill 💸.
+After all, we all love a surprise, right? 🎉 Just remember, the cloud is not a free-for-all playground; every resource has a price tag, and your wallet will thank you for the clean-up! 🧹

+---